oracle-livelabs/adb/shared/adb-application-migration/run-postgre-sql-statements-in-adbs/run-postgre-sql-statements-in-adbs.md

 ### Objectives

 In this lab, you will:
-- Connect with SQL Worksheet
+- Connect to your ADB Instance using SQLDeveloper
 - Enable Real-Time SQL Translation in Your Session
 - Run PostgreSQL Statements in Your Session
 - Disable Real-Time SQL Translation in Your Session